Insects for food. Twelve most delicious insect dishes Eating insects

 Where: Sardinia

 This cheese is proof that insects are eaten not only in Africa and Asia.
-Casu marzu is an important Sardinian speciality: cheese made from unpasteurized goat's milk with live larvae of the Piophila casei cheese fly.
-For most cheese lovers, casu marzu is not just a mature cheese or blue cheese, but a completely rotten cheese with worms.
-Strictly speaking, this is the way it is: it is an ordinary pecorino, from which the top layer is cut off so that the cheese fly unhindered lays its eggs in it.
-The larvae that appear then begin to eat the cheese from the inside - the acid contained in their digestive system decomposes the fats in the cheese and gives it a specific softness.
-Part of the liquid even flows out - it is called lágrima, which means "tear" in translation.
+Casu marzu is an important Sardinian specialty: cheese made from unpasteurized goat's milk with live larvae of the cheese fly Piophila casei.
+For most cheese lovers, casu marzu is not just mature cheese or blue cheese, but completely rotten cheese with worms.
+Strictly speaking, this is how it is: this is ordinary pecorino, from which the top layer is cut off so that the cheese fly can easily lay its eggs in it.
+The larvae that then appear begin to eat the cheese from the inside - the acid contained in their digestive system decomposes the fats in the cheese and gives it a specific softness.
+Some of the liquid even flows out - it is called lágrima, which means “tear”.

-In Sardinia, casu marzu is considered an aphrodisiac and is traditionally eaten with worms.
-Moreover, casu marzu is considered safe to eat only as long as the larvae are alive.
-This is not easy to do: disturbed larvae, reaching a centimeter in length, can jump out of the cheese to a height of 15 cm - many cases have been described when they fell into the eye of someone who tasted the cheese.
-Therefore, casu marzu lovers often eat this cheese with glasses or, spreading it on bread, cover the sandwich with their hand.
-However, removing the larvae from the cheese is not considered a crime.
+In Sardinia, casu marzu is considered an aphrodisiac and is traditionally eaten along with worms.
+Moreover, casu marzu is considered safe to eat only while the larvae are alive.
+This is not easy to do: disturbed larvae, reaching a centimeter in length, can jump out of the cheese to a height of 15 cm - many cases have been described when they got into the eye of someone who tried the cheese.
+Therefore, lovers of casu marzu often eat this cheese with glasses or, spreading it on bread, cover the sandwich with their hand.
+However, removing larvae from cheese is not considered a crime.
 The easiest way is to put a piece of cheese or a sandwich in a paper bag and close it tightly: the suffocating larvae begin to jump out.
 When the shooting in the bag stops, the cheese can be eaten.

-Of course, no hygiene standards The casu marzu does not comply with the European Union and was banned for a long time (it could only be bought on the black market at a price twice the price of a regular pecorino).
-But in 2010, casu marzu was recognized as a cultural property of Sardinia and allowed again.
+Of course, none hygiene standards Casu marzu does not comply with the European Union and was banned for a long time (it could only be bought on the black market at a price twice the price of regular pecorino).
+But in 2010, the casu marzu was recognized as a cultural property of Sardinia and allowed again.

 Dried mopane caterpillars with onions